chensy618/HoneyFarm/README.md

 * **Components:**

-  * Honeypots for various IoT device emulations.
+  * Honeypots for various IoT device emulations, such as SSH/Telnet on Cowrie, HTTP on SNARE, PJL on MiniPrint.
-  * Central management & orchestration system.
+  * Upgraded with psychological enhancements such as tailored responses aimed at exploiting emotional states of an attacker after identifying a personality trait based on the latter's command execution sequence.
+Furthermore, several cognitive biases are also incorporated throughout the system
   * Data collection and storage pipeline.
   * Threat intelligence and analytics modules.
 * **Diagram:**